mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Back to the phone number, it looked like this: `CTCM QF HK1 [phone number]`.
 Googling "SSR CTCM" led me to the [developer guide](https://guides.developer.iata.org/docs/ctcm) for some kind of airline association, which I assume I am basically a member of now.

 ![CTCM](/img/sunburnt-country/ctcm.png)

-Moving right along from the weirdly-off spelling of "passenger's", this was enough to translate `CTCM QF HK1` as "Contact phone number of passenger 1".
+*`CTCM QF HK1` translates as "Contact phone number of passenger 1"*

 #### Is the phone number actually his?
-I thought maybe the phone number belonged to the travel agency that booked the flight, but I [checked](https://portal.iata.org/faq/articles/en_US/FAQ/Is-it-mandatory-for-travel-agents-to-provide-the-passenger-s-mobile-phone-and-email-address-1448977338174) and it has to be the passenger's real phone number.
+I thought maybe the phone number belonged to the travel agency, but I [checked](https://portal.iata.org/faq/articles/en_US/FAQ/Is-it-mandatory-for-travel-agents-to-provide-the-passenger-s-mobile-phone-and-email-address-1448977338174) and it has to be the passenger's real phone number.
 That would be, if my calculations are correct,,,, Tony Abbott's phone number.

 ## what have i done